puneetsaraswat/HelmCharts/blue-green/README.md

 5. Deployments [Simple NGINX Server]
     5.1 deployment-blue:
     5.2 deployment-green:
-    Both deployment yamls are identical : except for they target different slots[blue or green].
+    Both deployment yamls are identical : except for they target different slots[i.e. blue or green.
+Slot is virtual concept realized by attaching label slot=blue|green to the pods, Service routed traffic to pods based on the slot value].
 Which one to deploy is controlled by variables blue.enabled & green.enabled.

 A key variable is productionSlot.
 Based on its value prod service is configured to route the traffic to that slot.
 Following image is for the case when `productionSlot: blue`